uwePhillPhelps/IAP-2024/Tutorials/Part 1/6 - Functions II.md

 ## Exercise 4: Fix noteoff - We have a problem!

-Shared variables are also useful for solving another common design problem: *remembering previous values between calls to the same function*.
+Shared variables are also useful for solving another common design problem: *storing and comparing 'previous values' of variables*.

 For a number of weeks, you will have encountered a bug with the monophonic synths that we have been building.